bzator/ASE2022_AOT_artifacts/README.md

 afl-fuzz -m none -i testcase -o findings -- ./afl @@
 ```

-Other testing techniques (like symbolic execution using the `KLEE`) can be used on other targets as appropriate.
+Other testing techniques (like symbolic execution by using the `KLEE`) can be used on other targets as appropriate.